-1 Password Check Always: Setup: the system will ask you to enter your password both at boot-up and on entering the BIOS Setup. the system only asks you for the password on entering the BIOS Setup.
+Password Check Always: Setup: the system will ask you to enter your password both at boot-up and on entering the BIOS Setup. the system only asks you for the password on entering the BIOS Setup.
 Boot to OS/2 > 64Mb Set this option to Yes when your operating system is OS/2.
 CPU Microcode Updating Set this option to either Disabled or Enabled .
 Internal Cache Select the Internal Cache Mode from Disabled , Write Through , or Write Back .
 System BIOS Cacheable Setting this option to Enabled speeds up the BIOS operations by keeping the most frequent used routines in cache memory.
-Shadow Segments into RAN Select or segment: gments allow you to load the BIOS ROM M (shadowing) to improve BIOS speed. the of the following settings for each Disabled, Enabled (load into RAM), (make the segment cacheable.)
+Shadow Segments These seg into RAM Select on segment: Cached (n gments allow you to load the BIOS ROM (shadowing) to improve BIOS speed. e of the following settings for each Disabled, Enabled (load into RAM), make the segment cacheable.)